Love, Simon: Filming

 Principal photography began on March 6, 2017, in Atlanta, Georgia.
-Filming officially ended on April 23, 2017, two days earlier than scheduled, an effort that Berlanti made to offset the cost of paying royalties for the most expensive songs on the film's soundtrack.
+Filming officially ended on April 23, 2017, two days earlier than scheduled, which is an effort that film director Greg Berlanti made to offset the cost of paying royalties for the most expensive songs on the film's soundtrack.

-Becky Albertalli, the author of the novel the film is based on, and YouTuber Doug Armstrong make cameo appearances as students in the film.
+Becky Albertalli, the author of the novel the film is based on, and YouTubers Megan Hughes, Riyadh Khalaf, and Doug Armstrong make cameo appearances in a cafeteria scene of the film.